HauntedBees/Godot-Accessibility-Suite/README.md

 ## [Auto-Aim](https://gameaccessibilityguidelines.com/include-assist-modes-such-as-auto-aim-and-assisted-steering/)
 Might be possible to create something like an "auto aim target" node with a certain radius that, when the cursor (controlled by mouse or analog stick) is within that radius, will snap to the center of the node.

+## Some sort of in-editor checklist
+Show all items (even the ones not included in this plugin) in a checklist or kanban board with room to leave comments and such.